 - Maximize performance with a custom fitting: Properly fitted clubs are essential for any golfer.
 With the MB2s, a custom fitting ensures you get the most out of their precision and control.

-What Are Adams MB2 Irons?
+What Makes the Adams MB2 Irons Special?

 The Adams MB2 irons are a classic set of muscle-back blades designed for skilled golfers.
 Known for their clean lines and focus on precision, these irons prioritize feel and workability over forgiveness.
 If you value shot shaping and control, and consistently find the sweet spot, the MB2s might be right for you.
 But if you’re a higher-handicap player or prioritize distance and forgiveness, you might want to consider other options.
 Let’s take a closer look.